A survey of statistical learning techniques as applied to inexpensive pediatric Obstructive Sleep Apnea data: Statistical Learning Methods

-The main idea behind spectral clustering is constructing a graph Laplacian matrix and using its eigenvalue decomposition to cluster the data.
-The classical algorithm starts by constructing a normalized graph Laplacian matrix from similarity measures, calculating a few eigenvectors, and then using a k-means search on these vectors.
-The only parameter needed is the number of clusters to find, which for all our experiments is 2.
+Spectral clustering exploits the graph structure of data to find an appropriate clustering of its nodes.
+The classical algorithm for this method starts by constructing a normalized graph Laplacian matrix from similarity measures, then calculates its eigenvectors and uses k-means clustering on these.
+The only parameter needed is the number of clusters, which for all our experiments is 2.